 In this paper we have presented an extension of the equations and the algorithm for the dynamical vertex approximation in its ladder version (ladder D$\Gamma$A), designed to treat non-local spatial correlations beyond DMFT in the attractive Hubbard model.

+The derivation of the corresponding equations has been dictated by the requirement of a perfect equivalence to the ladder D$\Gamma$A scheme for repulsive interactions in the case of the half-filled, particle-hole symmetric model.
+In particular we proved that $\Sigma(k)$ calculated within ladder-D$\Gamma$A does not depend on the sign of the interactions at half-filling as implied by the Shiba transformation.
+This result is not trivial for two main reasons.
+First, the different approximations performed for the two particle reducible objects (see Table \ref{tab:approx}).
+As we clarify for the first time in this work, this has specific consequences for the $SU(2)$ symmetry of the D$\Gamma$A solution (see Sec.\ref{sec:symmetries}), suggesting further possible improvements of the method.

+The second reason is related to the fact that, in general, the $\Gamma_r$ do not map onto each other when $U \leftrightarrow -U$, in contrast with the physical susceptibilities in the different channels.
+Therfore, one should pay special care when a ladder approximation is performed and the proof of the mapping becomes necessary.
+In particular, the non trivial relation which ensures the mapping within a ladder approximation is the following: $F^{k,k^\prime,q}_{(U),\,\uparrow\downarrow} = -F^{k,-q-k^\prime-\Pi,q}_{(-U),\, \uparrow\downarrow},$ as it has be derived explicitily Appendix \ref{Proof}.

-The derivation of the corresponding equations has been dictated by the requirement of a perfect equivalence to the standard ladder D$\Gamma$A scheme (conceived so far for repulsive interactions only) in the case of the half-filled, particle-hole symmetric model.
-This requirement corresponds to preserve specific analytical properties under the mapping between the repulsive and the attractive models, which hold for the exact solution, also at the level of ladder D$\Gamma$A calculations.
-We should stress, in this respect, that, while the final equations (see Eqs.(\ref{Sigma:rep},\ref{Sigma:attr})) explicitly refers to the ladder D$\Gamma$A formalism, the main steps of our derivations (see Appendix \ref{Proof}), as well as the considerations made on their basis, are relevant, more in general, for any ladder diagrammatic scheme (e.g., in the context of the diagrammatic extensions of DMFT\cite{rohringer2018diagrammatic}, for the ladder DF\cite{Hafermann2009} or the 1PI approach) which needs to be extended to the attractive case.
+We also stress that the main steps of our derivations, as well as the considerations made on their basis, are relevant not only for the specific case of the D$\Gamma$A, but for any ladder diagrammatic scheme (e.g., in the context of the diagrammatic extensions of DMFT\cite{rohringer2018diagrammatic}, for the ladder DF\cite{Hafermann2009} or the 1PI approach) which needs to be extended to the attractive case.